TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 By now, most of us have had our fair share of flights on budget airlines.
 These no-frills, low-cost carriers get us from Singapore to many other parts of the world at a fraction of what full-fledged airlines would usually charge.

-Here’s one more you might have heard of from friends but haven’t tried out yet: T’Way Air.
+Here’s 1 more you might have heard of from friends but haven’t tried out yet: T’Way Air.
 This budget airline from Korea flies directly to Seoul from Singapore daily.
 We’ve got the scoop on whether this airline is worth booking:

 Budget flights from Singapore to Seoul